-This post focuses on the disconnected edge.
+This post focuses on the autonomous (and sometimes disconnected) edge.
 This means the edge sites required good, stable network communication, but not necessarily stable and low latency connectivity to the remote data center or cloud.
-The disconnected edge needs to operate continuously even if the connection to the internet is broken.
+The autonomous or disconnected edge needs to operate continuously even if the connection to the internet is broken.
 The below example utilizes smart factories, but the same use cases are deployed across many other scenarios, including restaurants, retail stores, and hospitals.

 This post does NOT explore the connected edge with use cases such as V2X (vehicle-to-everything) and standards such as C-V2X (Cellular / 5G) by 5GAA.
 V2X and all the use cases around mobility services and smart cities will be explored in another post.
 This topic is very different, e.g., because there is no stable internet connection and you (have to) leverage standards such as MQTT in conjunction with Kafka.
 Obviously, plenty of very relevant use cases exist here, too.
 Subscribe to my newsletter to stay updated with new blog posts!

 Why is 5G a Game Changer for Industrial IoT, Automotive, and Smart City?